Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 In the module description (download pdf) you find the entire language information per module divided into the following categories:

-Students learn and experience an advanced approach to designing an autonomous real-time process monitoring system (cyber-physical system)
+Students learn and experience an advanced approach for designing an autonomous real-time process monitoring system (cyber-physical system)

 - General mechanics